 The reality is that it is now easier to generate renewable energy at home.
 There are many solar energy companies that can install the latest technology.
 This can make your home energy-efficient and green.

 There are grants available for you to take advantage of in the UK should you qualify.
 There are also a number of grants available in the US.
-This can help to ease the burden of the cost to instal renewable energy sources.
+This can help to ease the burden of the cost of installing renewable energy sources.

 Do your research informing the right decision for you to benefit from renewable energy.
-If you can, prioritise investment in at-home renewable energy generation.
-You can become less reliant on the grid and save money long term.
-You’ll also be taking that important individual step to help reduce our reliance on fossil fuels.
+If you can, prioritize investment in at-home renewable energy generation.
+You can become less reliant on the grid and save energy costs and money long term.
+You'll also be taking that important individual step to help reduce our reliance on fossil fuels.

 The future of renewable energy is exciting.
-We all need to work towards the same goal which is to reduce greenhouse gases.
+We all need to work towards the same goal: reducing greenhouse gases.
 So, if you are passionate about it, why not get out into the community and begin to spread the word?
 If you have chosen to install solar power then inform people of the benefits.

 In fact, you could even begin a campaign or project to make renewable energy possible for your community.
-Through crowdfunding or investments, you could install a small renewable energy farm.
+You could install a small renewable energy farm through crowdfunding clean energy projects or investments.
 This can help your community to make use of renewable energy.

 We are experiencing growth in many cities and other areas around the world.
 New housing, therefore, becomes essential.
-This provides us with the chance to make renewable energy part of policy informing the building process7.
+This allows us to make renewable energy part of policy informing the building process5.

 Instead of traditional energy sources, we can now install more homes with solar panels or small wind turbines.
 As new homes use renewable energy it will help to reduce carbon emissions.
 And encourage others to make the switch.

-If you have the chance and opportunity don’t just leave it to governments and developers.
-Demand drives the response of developers, in particular.
+If you have the chance and opportunity, don't just leave it to governments and developers.
+Demand drives the response of developers of modern housing projects, in particular.

 Take the time to understand local policies.
 Many countries now require new builds to be energy efficient.
 If this isn't the case where you live consider policies from elsewhere and how they might inform your choices.